hsetlik/Hex/readme.md

 ### Filter

 The multi-mode filter has controls for cutoff, resonance, envelope depth, and the wet/dry mix.
 Like the operators, it has a set of sliders and a graph to control the DAHDSR envelope.
+The filter cutoff can also be modulated by any one of the four low frequency oscillators.

+### Low Frequency Oscillators (LFOs)

+Below the operator panels on the left side of the screen are the four LFO control panels.
+Like the operators, a set of buttons switch between the LFO's five possible wave shapes.
+Two knobs control the depth of modulation and the LFO's frequency.
+A "sync" button toggles between frequency control in hertz and frequecy control based on the tempo provided by the plugin host software.

+## Design process and programming solutions

+Several design considerations and